Are you ready to save the nation?

-The problems our nation is facing include a federal government that has expanded its power and jurisdiction far beyond what the Constitution intended them to be, a regulatory crisis, an ever-swelling national debt, and a continuously diminishing ability to govern oneself as an individual, as a family, and as a state.
+The people of the United States face an ever-expanding federal government with authority and jurisdiction far beyond what the Constitution intended.
+Add that to a regulatory crisis, an ever-swelling national debt, and a continuously diminishing ability to govern oneself as an individual, as a family, and as a state, and you can see that we have some particularly gigantic problems.

-We are seeking bright, innovative, and enthusiastic students who want a political experience that has a real stake in the future of the United States.
-We want students who would rather make a true difference than being just another cog in the machine.
+To aid us in the fight against these problems, Convention of States is seeking bright, innovative, and enthusiastic students who want a political experience that has a real stake in the future of the United States.
+We want students who would rather make a true difference than just act as another cog in the machine.

-You will have real responsibilities and will be tasked with solving problems at the State, Regional, and National level of our organization so as to press the movement closer and closer to fruition.
-Additionally, COS Action will work to invest its time and resources into your personal and professional development.
+You will have real responsibilities and will be tasked with solving problems at the Regional, State, and National levels of our organization in order to bring our mission to completion.
+Additionally, COS will invest its time and resources into your personal and professional development.

 This internship will strengthen your ability to strategize, research, manage projects, and communicate while educating you about history, politics, and grassroots activism.
 Moreover, you can work for Convention of States anywhere: your school, a coffee shop, or the comfort of your own home.